wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         - Enter the token contract address on the source chain
         - Enter the source chain ID

-    5. The expected output when the token is attested:
+    5. The expected output when the token has an attestation:

-        --8<-- "code/tutorials/messaging/cross-chain-token-contracts/snippet-10.html"
+        --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-10.html"

-    Using this tool ensures that you only attempt to transfer tokens that are properly attested, avoiding any potential issues during the cross-chain transfer process.
+    Using this tool ensures that you only attempt to transfer tokens with verified attestations, avoiding any potential issues during the cross-chain transfer process.

 ## Project Setup